gregtilley/emerge/README.md

 ### Web-based creative coding

 - [p5js](https://p5js.org/) – A JavaScript version of Processing, for the web
+- [Nodes](https://nodes.io/) – Nodes is a JavaScript-based 2D canvas for computational thinking
 - [Glitch](https://glitch.com/) – Coding in the browser, with tutorials and community
 - [three.js](https://threejs.org/) – 3d JavaScript library
 - [A-Frame](https://aframe.io/) – VR in the browser